top of page

 Dopamine and serotonin are two important neurotransmitters that play significant roles in several neurodivergent conditions and traits.

-Dopamine is the pleasure and reward neurotransmitter that regulates motivation, attention, mood, focus, and movement.
+Dopamine is the reward neurotransmitter that regulates motivation, attention, mood, focus, and movement.
+It touches only a handful of brain receptors so is often affiliated with short-term, fleeting pleasures.

 The following ND behaviors promote dopamine production: